Toma1O6/Configuration/README.md

         // However in most cases using the default SHORT value should be sufficient
         @Configurable(key = Configurable.LocalizationKey.FULL)
         @Configurable.Range(min = 0, max = 9) // Only values between 0-9 (inclusive) are allowed
-        @Configurable.Comment("This value is within subcategory.
-Use this for config value grouping and organization") // Non-translated comment public int subcategoryNumber = 1;
+        @Configurable.Comment(value = "This value is within subcategory.
+Use this for config value grouping and organization", localize = false) // Non-translated comment public int subcategoryNumber = 1;
     }
 }